mrocklin/slides/blaze-intro.md

-# Blaze

-## Connects familiar interfaces to a variety of backends
+### Blaze connects familiar interfaces to a variety of backends

 Three parts